-Once registrations have closed, and all terms and conditions have been accepted, you will be sent a copy of the FANUC Roboguide Simulation software for you to install and familiarise yourself with prior to the release of the Entry Stage task in April.
+Once you have completed your registration, and accepted all terms and conditions, you will be sent a copy of the FANUC Roboguide Simulation software for you to install and familiarise yourself with prior to the release of the Entry Stage task in April.

-This software will be sent out on the 15th April.
-A virtual session via Microsoft Teams will be put in place on the 16th April, to guide you through installation requirements to support the competition.
-It will be approximately 30 minutes long.
+This software will be sent out on the 3rd April.
+A virtual session via Microsft Teams will be put in place on the 4th April to guide you through installation requirements to support the competition.
+It will be approximately 60 minutes long and will be recorded for you to refer back to.
+The entry stage will then commence on the 22nd April.